 ALL THE FULL REJECTIONS I RECEIVED WHILE QUERYING THE BOOK THAT LANDED ME MY AGENT—Anahita Karthik

 Since lots of you found my thread of full rejections helpful, I decided to turn it into a blog post to make it more easily accessible.
-Below are all the full rejections I received for Desi Witch, the novel that eventually secured me representation.
+Below are all the full rejections I received for Desi Witch, short for A Desi Witch's Guide To Girls, Jalebis, and Road Trips, the novel that eventually secured me representation.
 But before that, here are two links you might find helpful to go through before you dive into this particular post: